stowball/hucssley/README.md

 */
 ```

-Now we have a basic understanding of the functions and mixins used to create classes, we can follow Hucssley's approach to create our own.
+Now we have a basic understanding of the functions and mixins used to create classes, we can follow Hucssley’s approach to create our own.

-Let's write some classes to size icons with both `height` and `width` declarations…
+Let’s write some classes to size icons with both `height` and `width` declarations…

 #### Defining the variables

-As with the OOTB classes, each custom class needs to know which modules it will be created for, and the types and values to use, so let's create the variables for that.
+As with the OOTB classes, each custom class needs to know which modules it will be created for, and the types and values to use, so let’s create the variables for that.

 ```scss
 $icon-size-modules: (base, responsive);